What are the latest safety systems I should look for in a new car?

 The Next Wave of Safety Systems – Mercedes-Benz Pre-Safe

 Mercedes-Benz has long been a leader in safety advancements, and the Pre-Safe system is the pinnacle of its success, a constantly evolving system.
 The system is an active safety technology that detects probable collisions and helps drivers react appropriately or, if they do not respond, will act to try to avoid an accident.
-Pre-Safe uses sensors to detect conditions that can lead to accidents, including detecting rapidly closing the distance between the Mercedes and other cars or objects, a loss of traction or grip, calculate lateral acceleration, steering angle, and car yaw, and potential loss of control is imminent.
+Pre-Safe uses sensors to detect conditions that can lead to accidents, including detecting rapidly closing the distance between the Mercedes and other cars or objects, loss of traction or grip, calculating lateral acceleration, steering angle, car yaw, and potential loss of control is imminent.
 Other triggers, including panic braking, critical steering maneuvers, or detection inputs from the automatic cruise control system, can also prompt Pre-Safe.

 Once Pre-Safe detects imminent danger, it responds first by warning the driver using visual and audio warnings.
 If the driver does not react, the system automatically tightens the seat belts for extra safety, moves power seats into the upright position, and priming the brakes for faster response.
-It will apply the brakes to an extent but will not bring the car to a complete, immediate stop.
+It will apply the brakes to an extent but not bring the car to a complete, immediate stop.
 This at least reduces the severity of the impending impact.
 Airbags are also primed for fast deployment upon impact.

 If the driver loses control and the possibility of skidding or rollover is detected, Pre-Safe can also act in other ways to make the possible incident more survivable.
 Pre-Safe will automatically close the sunroof and all open windows to prevent debris from flying in or body parts from flying out and becoming more vulnerable.

 This system is likely to be expanded into more affordable cars and is a shining example of the next wave of safety systems coming through.
 It’s not just automated driving; it’s safe driving!